rskrzydelski/pulse-engine/BACKLOG.md

 +        if (log_on_contract === null || event === null) continue;

 - czy twój kod na pewno jest asynchroniczy?
-------PERFORMANCE IDEAS------------------
-- make contract creation at the beggining in one place before user type account
-- make some optimal indexed data structure for storing interface fragments to avoid expensive iteration
-- use switch instead of multiple if statement

-------REFINEMENT---------------------------
 - implement autoformatter
 - implement pre-commit
 - fix typescript errors
 - handle todo's
 - implement tests
 - advanced debugging
+------PERFORMANCE IDEAS------------------
+- make contract creation at the beggining in one place before user type account
+- make some optimal indexed data structure for storing interface fragments to avoid expensive iteration
+- use switch instead of multiple if statement

 -------QUESTIONS-----------------------
 - what is PermittableToken?
 I see it in from Ethereum tokens
-- why masterchef contract in case of calling deposit function doesn't emit Event
+- why masterchef contract in case of calling deposit function doesn't emit Event?